funvill/funvill.github.io/_pages/tao-of-steven.md

 - You can only learn new skills when you have the freedom to try new stuff.
 - You can read about anything but unless you actually do it, you will never know anything.
 Also practical work is better then just test jigs
 - Bad news easily is fixable, bad news late is a disasters
+- You may not need the tools to last a lifetime; you buy a cheap set first, and then replace the ones you actually use with the quality ones, for the reasons you explain.
+This prevents you from spending excess money on tools you don't use. "when you break a tool, replace it with one twice as expensive.
+When you lose a tool, replace it with one half as expensive."

 # DIY